AdaPool: Exponential Adaptive Pooling for Information-Retaining Downsampling: Main Results

 \subsection{Comparison with alternative pooling methods}

 We provide quantitative comparisons between different pooling methods over six different models in Table~\ref{tab:pooling_imagenet_tests}.
-We systematically replaced the original pooling layers of the original model (baseline).
+We systematically replaced the pooling layers of the original model (baseline).
+For LIP, we consider both drop-in replacements, in line with the rest of our experiments, as well as multiple replacements following the LIP-ResNet and LIP-DenseNet architectures of the paper~\cite{gao2019lip}.
 Non-adaptive \textit{e}MPool and \textit{e}DSCWPool still outperform stochastic methods while the obtained accuracies are similar to those of learnable methods.
 Across the tested architectures, adaPool outperforms other learnable and stochastic pooling methods.
-The largest overall margins are observed for InceptionV1 with improvements over other methods in the range of 1.61--2.78\% and on DenseNet121 (1.92--2.64\%).
+The largest overall margins are observed for InceptionV1 with improvements over other methods in the range of 1.61--2.78\% and on DenseNet-121 (0.65--2.64\%).